By using ganache instead of the traditional icing, this dessert is perfect for even those who don’t have a big sweet tooth!

 •You can find black sesame seed powder at select grocers, health food stores, or online.
 If you can’t find it, simply grind whole black sesame seeds in a spice grinder or mortar and pestle.

-Lead illustration by Billie Justice Thomson.
+Illustration by Billie Justice Thomson.